PathToSharePoint/PowerBI/Twitter/README.md

 - NoiseLevel: tweets with too many hashtags will be discarded, as they are often used by spammers.
 Having up to 5-6 hashtags in a regular tweet is not uncommon, so it is suggested to set NoiseLevel to a number between 8 and 12.
 - BearerToken: used to authenticate you to the Twitter service, this is the token Twitter will provide when you register for a developer account.
 It is of the form "Bearer xxxxxxxxxxxxxxxxxxxxxxx".

-## Hashtag list
+## Hashtags table

 The template comes with more than 20 common hashtags related to Microsoft 365.
-You can customize the list for your own needs, actually the hashtags don't even have to be related to Microsoft 365.
+You can customize the table for your own needs, the hashtags don't even have to be related to Microsoft 365.

-To update the hashtag list:
+To update the hashtags table:

 - open the report
 - click on Transform Data to open the Power Query Editor